cython/cython/docs/src/quickstart/install.rst

   python setup.py install

-If you have Python setuptools set up on your system, you should be able to fetch Cython from PyPI and install it using
+If you have ``pip`` set up on your system (e.g. in a virtualenv or a recent Python version), you should be able to fetch Cython from PyPI and install it using

 ::